 So where does the sport go from here?

-Sub-1:59 will not mean what sub-2:00 meant.
-Sub-1:58 will mean less still.
-If the next barrier is primarily a materials science problem, will the public begin to tune out — not with outrage, but with a slow withdrawal of belief and interest?
+Any subsequent record will not mean what sub-2:00 meant.
+If the next barrier is primarily a materials science problem, will the public begin to tune out — not with outrage, but with a slow withdrawal of belief and increasing indifference?

 The answer is not complicated.
 It is just structurally difficult, and the sport has been avoiding the structure for forty years.

-Build interest in places, not times.
-Build fields where Sawe has to beat Kejelcha and Kiplimo — and add John Korir — not where he has to beat a stopwatch.
+Build interest in races, not times.
+Construct fields where Sawe has to beat Kejelcha and Kiplimo — and add Boston record holder John Korir — not where he has to beat a stopwatch.
 Put the bonus money on winning London and New York in the same calendar year, or Boston and Chicago.
-Make the prize for the London–Berlin double worth more than any time bonus any sponsor has ever offered.
+Make the prize for the Tokyo–Berlin double worth more than any time bonus any sponsor has ever offered.
 Give athletes a reason to choose competition over optimal conditions.

 The reason this hasn’t happened is not lack of imagination.
 It is lack of architecture.
 Road running has no governing body capable of building and enforcing a unified competitive calendar.